Tencent-backed Waterdrop says to prioritise user growth over profit in short term

 “Regulators have expressed that they are delighted to see innovative companies obtain public listings as long as the companies’ operations comply with regulations,” Shen said.

-Founded in 2016 by Shen, a former executive at Chinese food delivery giant Meituan (3690.HK), Waterdrop was valued at about $2 billion in a pre-IPO funding round last August.
-It also counts reinsurer Swiss Re (SRENH.S), Boyu Capital, and Meituan as investors.
+Founded in 2016 by Shen, a former executive at Chinese food delivery giant Meituan, Waterdrop was valued at about $2 billion in a pre-IPO funding round last August.
+It also counts reinsurer Swiss Re, Boyu Capital, and Meituan as investors.

 Beijing-based Waterdrop’s remaining core businesses include distributing insurance policies online and providing illness crowd-funding.